Welcome to the Mt. Zion United Methodist Church History

+At one time Mt.
+Zion was part of a three church charge with Hebron and Sharon United Methodist Churches.
+Sharon United Methodist Church left the charge in 1978.
 Today, Mt.
 Zion United Methodist Church in Grandy remains part of the Currituck United Methodist Charge with her sister church, Hebron United Methodist Church located in Jarvisburg.

 In The Church Book of Mt.
 Zion Meeting House, minister records indicate church members (sometimes wealthy, prominent citizens) being expelled for misconduct such as "dancing, drinking, gambling, cursing, brawling, and other 'sins'."
 For this reason, those who wanted to join the church had to go through a six month probation period before being added to the church rolls.
 In 1842, the "Zion Tetotal Abstanance Society" joined the "Currituck County Tetotal Abstanance Society" with many citizens pledging not to drink or traffic in liquors.
 However, they were acceptable for medicinal or sacramental purposes!